jmbejara/blank_project/README.md

 - Create conda environment from file: `conda env create -f environment.yml`
 - Activate environment for this project: `conda activate blank`
-- Remove conda environment: `conda remove --name myenv --all`
+- Remove conda environment: `conda remove --name blank --all`
 - Create blank conda environment: `conda create --name myenv --no-default-packages`
 - Create blank conda environment with different version of Python: `conda create --name myenv --no-default-packages python` Note that the addition of "python" will install the most up-to-date version of Python.
 Without this, it may use the system version of Python, which will likely have some packages installed already.